Joseph Napoleon's Regiment (France): Formation

 In the autumn of 1808 Napoleon considered the possibility of using Spanish regiments in French service in the Peninsular War and would later become part of King Joseph Bonaparte's army.
 General Jean Kindelan, second in command of the former Spanish expeditionary force, had not participated in the escape plot and took an oath of allegiance to King Joseph Bonaparte.
 Kindelan supported the idea that within the 3,500 Spanish prisoners, there would be a sufficient number who would accept the new ruler of Spain and provide a nucleus for a new military unit for service in the Peninsular War.

 On 13 February 1809 a decree specified the formation of Joseph Napoleon's Regiment.
 The regiment was formed as a line infantry regiment along French regulations and organization (although allowed to conduct drills and manoeuvres in Spanish).
 The regiment consisted of four combat battalions and one depot battalion; each battalion had four fusilier (regular infantry) companies, one grenadier (heavy infantry) company, and one voltigeur (skirmisher) company.
 Formation of the new regiment was slow, since it was formed entirely from Spanish prisoners of war and distinctions had to be made between those who genuinely wanted to serve and those who would desert and fight against the French.

 Commanders

 General Jean Kindelan commanded Joseph Napoleon's Regiment from 13 February 1809 until 19 January 1812.
 Colonel Jean Baptiste Marie Joseph de Tschudy commanded from 19 January 1812 until 25 November 1813, when the unit was ordered to be disbanded.

 Combat history

 By the spring of 1810 the regiment was fully organized, King Joseph Bonaparte asked that Joseph Napoleon's Regiment be sent to Spain to serve with his army.
 However, due to the situation in Spain the loyalty of the unit could not be guaranteed if it was sent to Spain.
-Instead Joseph Napoleon's Regiment was broken up, the four combat battalions were sent to Italy, the Netherlands, Germany, and France.
+Instead Joseph Napoleon's Regiment was broken up and the four combat battalions were sent to Italy, the Netherlands, Germany, and France.